UI-Mario/UI-Mario.github.io/front-end/base/js/es6/ES6-loops_in_js.md

 ## Iterable objects

 An object is iterable if it defines its iteration behavior.
 The value that will be looped over in a `for …of` construct, in this case, would define its iteration behavior.
-Built-in types that are iterable include `Arrays`, `Strings`, `Sets`, and `Maps` An `object` is not iterable because it does not specify an `@iterator method`.
+Built-in types that are iterable include `Arrays`, `Strings`, `Sets`, and `Maps`, An `object` is not iterable because it does not specify an `@iterator method`.

 Basically, in Javascript, all iterables are enumarables, but not all enumerables are iterables.